are baked in David J. Sperling's cerebral oven...whenever the temperature is just right... Although inspired, these

 be afraid.
 Just because you don't know them, doesn't mean you can't.)

-fan and found it on his website.
+be a fan and found it on his website.
 I think I was number 35,000 and something...
-Now they've sold over 50 million?
+Now they've sold over 50

-color, but I think that illustrates I got in early...But only because I followed Lance and got lucky...Nevertheless, Lance
+favorite color, but I think that illustrates I got in early...But only because I followed Lance and got lucky...Nevertheless,

-As we now know, there are wristbands EVERYWHERE now for everything from "ECO-MULCHERS"
+we now know, there are wristbands EVERYWHERE now for everything from "ECO-MULCHERS" TO "CUMSTRONG"...Seriously.

-TO "CUMSTRONG"...Seriously.
-Awareness is good--I'm down with it, but now they're so common place I don't know if they're
+Awareness is good--I'm down with it, but now they're so common place I don't know if they're as effective.

-Most importantly, I think it is a throught-provoker and a conversation starter.
+Most importantly, I think it's a throught-provoker and